arciisine/vscode-chronicler/README.md

 * `chronicler.debug` - Run the plugin in debug mode, provides more information when running vlc

+## Animated GIFs

+Animated GIFs are supported, if you configure `chronicler.ffmpeg-binary` appropriately in your vscode settings.
+Once setup, it will produce an additional GIF file of your mp4, encoded as best as possible.

 # Requirements

 * [VLC](https://www.videolan.org/vlc/) must be installed, with the access plugins for screen recording
+* [FFmpeg](https://www.ffmpeg.org/download.html) can be optionally installed for producing animated GIFs.

 # Known Issues